 Black beans are a health powerhouse.
 When prepared as a comforting soup, they have several health advantages:

-- Facilitates colonization: The high fiber keeps the colon healthy.
+- Facilitates colonisation: The high fibre keeps the colon healthy.

-- Enhances heart: Black beans can lower cholesterol.
+- Enhances the heart: Black beans can lower cholesterol.

-- Makes you fuller: The combination of protein and fiber is full of satiety.
+- Makes you fuller: The combination of protein and fibre is full of satiety.

-- Normalizes blood sugar levels: Low GI prevents spikes.
+- Normalises blood sugar levels: Low GI prevents spikes.

 Finally, salt, pepper, and lime juice.
 Hot and served with fresh cilantro.

-You can also personalize your bowl with toppings, enhancing your meal even more: bowl with toppings ” can pair with toppings, and ” you can pair your bowl with toppings.
+You can also personalise your bowl with toppings, enhancing your meal even more: a bowl with toppings “can be paired with toppings, and “you can pair your bowl with toppings.

 - Crushed tortilla chips